mongoose-os-apps/shelly-homekit/README.md

 ## LED indication

- Shelly2.5 has an LED that is used to indicate current status of the device
+ Shelly2.5 and ShellyPlug-S have an LED that is used to indicate current status of the device

  * Off - fully provisioned, connected to WiFi, paired.
  * Off, short on pulses - HAP server not provisioned (code not set).